sst/sst/www/docs/constructs/Api.md

 #### Adding Lambda authorization to a specific route

-You can also secure specific routes using Lambda by setting the `authorizationType` per route.
+You can also secure specific routes using a Lambda authorizer by setting the `authorizationType` per route.

 ```js {15}
 import { HttpLambdaAuthorizer } from "@aws-cdk/aws-apigatewayv2-authorizers";